-Budget allocation is dependent on a number of factors such as your nature of business, goal, target audience, brand recognition or maturity in the Chinese market.
+Budget allocation is dependent on a number of factors such as the nature of the business, goal, target audience, brand recognition, or maturity in the Chinese market.
 However, there are some tips when deciding where to spend your digital marketing budget for China.

 Other types of big, well-known brands would have more budget to spend across all areas of digital marketing.

 Influencer marketing aka KOL is a big investment in China.
 Large (Chinese) companies spend 15-40 percent of their marketing budgets on KOLs, while small companies allocate much more, at about 50-80 percent.